Technologicat/unpythonic/doc/features.md

 ### `handlers`, `restarts`: conditions and restarts

-**Added in v0.14.2**.

-**Changed in v0.14.3**. *Conditions can now inherit from `BaseException`, not only from `Exception.` `with handlers` catches also derived types, e.g. a handler for `Exception` now catches a signaled `ValueError`.*

-*When an unhandled `error` or `cerror` occurs, the original unhandled error is now available in the `__cause__` attribute of the `ControlError` exception that is raised in this situation.*

-*Signaling a class, as in `signal(SomeExceptionClass)`, now implicitly creates an instance with no arguments, just like the `raise` statement does.
-On Python 3.7+, `signal` now automatically equips the condition instance with a traceback, just like the `raise` statement does for an exception.*

 **Changed in v0.15.0.** *Functions `resignal_in` and `resignal` added; these perform the same job for conditions as `reraise_in` and `reraise` do for exceptions, that is, they allow you to map library exception types to semantically appropriate application exception types, with minimum boilerplate.*

 *Upon an unhandled signal, `signal` now returns the canonized input `condition`, with a nice traceback attached.
 This feature is intended for implementing custom error protocols on top of `signal`; `error` already uses it to produce a nice-looking error report.*

 *The error-handling protocol that was used to send a signal is now available for inspection in the `__protocol__` attribute of the condition instance.
 It is the callable that sent the signal, such as `signal`, `error`, `cerror` or `warn`.
 It is the responsibility of each error-handling protocol (except the fundamental `signal` itself) to pass its own function to `signal` as the `protocol` argument; if not given, `protocol` defaults to `signal`.
 The protocol information is used by the `resignal` mechanism.*

+**Changed in v0.14.3**. *Conditions can now inherit from `BaseException`, not only from `Exception.` Just like the `except` statement, `with handlers` catches also derived types, e.g. a handler for `Exception` now catches a signaled `ValueError`.*

+*When an unhandled `error` or `cerror` occurs, the original unhandled error is now available in the `__cause__` attribute of the `ControlError` exception that is raised in this situation.*

+*Signaling a class, as in `signal(SomeExceptionClass)`, now implicitly creates an instance with no arguments, just like the `raise` statement does.
+On Python 3.7+, `signal` now automatically equips the condition instance with a traceback, just like the `raise` statement does for an exception.*

+**Added in v0.14.2**.

 One of the killer features of Common Lisp are *conditions*, which are essentially **resumable exceptions**.

 Following Peter Seibel ([Practical Common Lisp, chapter 19](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html)), we define *errors* as the consequences of [Murphy's Law](https://en.wikipedia.org/wiki/Murphy%27s_law), i.e. situations where circumstances cause interaction between the program and the outside world to fail.
-An error is no bug, but failing to handle an error certainly is.
+An error is not a bug, but failing to handle an error certainly is.

 An exception system splits error-recovery responsibilities into two parts.
 In Python terms, we speak of *raising* and then *handling* an exception.
 In comparison, a condition system splits error-recovery responsibilities into **three parts**: *signaling*, *handling* and *restarting*.

-The result is improved modularity.
-Consider [separation of mechanism and policy](https://en.wikipedia.org/wiki/Separation_of_mechanism_and_policy).
-We place the actual error-recovery code (the mechanism) in *restarts*, at the inner level (of the call stack) - which has access to all the low-level technical details that are needed to actually perform the recovery.
-We can provide *several different* canned recovery strategies, which implement any appropriate ways to recover, in the context of each low- or middle-level function.
-We defer the decision of which one to use (the policy), *to an outer level*.
-The outer level knows about the big picture - *why* the inner levels are running in this particular case, i.e. what we are trying to accomplish and how.
-Hence, it is in the ideal position to choose which error-recovery strategy should be used *in its high-level context*.
+The result is improved modularity and better [separation of mechanism and policy](https://en.wikipedia.org/wiki/Separation_of_mechanism_and_policy).
+The actual error-recovery code (the **mechanism**) lives in *restarts*, at the inner level (of the call stack) - which has access to all the low-level technical details that are needed to actually perform an error recovery.
+It is possible to provide *several different* canned recovery strategies, which implement any appropriate ways to recover, in the context of each low- or middle-level function.
+The decision of which strategy to use (the **policy**) in any particular situation is deferred *to an outer level* (of the call stack).
+The outer level knows the big picture - *why* the inner levels are running in this particular case, i.e., what we are trying to accomplish and how.
+Hence, it is the appropriate place to choose which error-recovery strategy should be used *in its high-level context*.

-Practical Common Lisp explains conditions in the context of a log file parser.
-In contrast, let us explain them with some Theoretical Python:
+Seibel's *Practical Common Lisp* explains conditions in the context of a log file parser.
+In contrast, let us explain them with some *Theoretical Python*:

 ```python
 from unpythonic import restarts, handlers, signal, invoke, unbox